Steering Large Language Models for Machine Translation Personalization: Experiments

 \paragraph{The $\alpha$ trade-off} We begin by verifying the optimal steering intensity $\alpha$ for our SAE steering technique.
 We primarily focus on results from Gemma 2 2B, for which we ran a comprehensive sweep over all relevant hyperparameters.\footnote{Larger models were evaluated using a subset of the best-performing configurations.
-Details in Appendix~\ref{app:all-models}.} Figure~\ref{fig:alpha-sel} illustrates the influence of $\alpha$ on MT personalization accuracy and fluency averaged across all translators for all tested languages.
-For values of $\alpha \leq 3$, performance remains close to that of the MS baseline, indicating that the contrastive method is effectively isolating latents associated with human-like style.
-As $\alpha$ increases, performance generally exceeds the MS approach, achieving greater control and flexibility in guiding the model's output with next to no impact of translation quality.
-However, for $\alpha \geq 10$, we observe a major degradation in \comet{}, suggesting an important drop in translation fluency.
+Details in Appendix~\ref{app:all-models}.} Figure~\ref{fig:alpha-sel} (top) shows the influence of $\alpha$ on MT personalization accuracy and fluency, averaged across all translators and all tested languages.
+For values of $\alpha \leq 3$, performance remains close to that of the MS baseline, indicating that the contrastive method is effectively isolating latents associated with the desired style.
+As $\alpha$ increases, performance generally exceeds the MS approach, achieving greater stylistic accuracy with minimal impact on translation quality.
+However, for $\alpha \geq 10$, we observe a degradation in translation fluency, represented by \comet{}.

-Following~\citet{ferrando2025iknowentityknowledge}, which also employ SAEs for steering, we experiment with very high alpha values (up to 150), finding the \classifier{}'s \textbf{H} accuracy approaching 100\% for some languages.
-While this indicates that the contrastive steering is aggressively optimizing toward classifier preferences (\Cref{fig:alpha-high}), the consequent drop in \comet{} scores reveals a steep decline in translation quality, often resulting in incoherent or nonsensical generations from a human perspective.\footnote{A qualitative evaluation is provided in~\Cref{app:output-examples}.} Ultimately, we identify $\alpha = 5$ as an appropriate steering intensity to balance personalization and fluency, and employ it for our main evaluation.
+Following the SAE steering setup of~\citet{ferrando2025iknowentityknowledge}, we also experiment with very high $\alpha$ (up to 150), obtaining \textbf{H} accuracies approaching 100\% for some languages but also resulting in abysmal translation quality, with generally nonsensical outputs (\Cref{fig:alpha-sel} bottom).
+These results suggest that SAE features identified by our contrastive approach correspond to human-like constructions, provided that their upweighting raises the \classifier{} confidence in predicting \Hone~or \Htwo, even when the resulting quality is clearly lacking.\footnote{A qualitative evaluation is provided in~\Cref{app:output-examples}.} We leave an exploration on using such examples to further improve style classifiers to future work.
+Ultimately, we identify $\alpha = 5$ as an appropriate steering intensity that balances personalization and fluency, and employ it in our main evaluation.